ibm-cloud-docs/pattern-network-vrf-only/networking-architecture.md

 # Architecture decisions for networking
 {: #networking-architecture}

-The following are network architecture decisions for the Network architecture for data centers without a {{site.data.keyword.tg_full_notm}} service pattern.
+The following are network architecture decisions for the hybrid cloud network for classic infrastructure disaster recovery pattern.

 ## Architecture decisions for enterprise connectivity
 {: #ad-enterprise-connectivity}